1979 Buffalo Bills season

 The 1979 Buffalo Bills season was the franchise's 10th season in the National Football League, and 20th overall.

 Head coach Chuck Knox spent his second season with the Bills in 1979, improving on 1978's record by two games.
 The Bills were 7–6 with three games left to play, but they lost their final three games to finish with a losing record.
 (Even if Buffalo had won their final three games, they still would have lost the head-to-head tiebreaker to the Miami Dolphins (who finished 10–6) for the division title.)

 Buffalo's loss to Miami in Week Seven was their 20th straight loss to the Dolphins, an NFL record.

-The 1979 Bills were dead-last in rushing yards in the NFL, with only total 1,621 yards on the ground.
+The 1979 Bills were last in rushing yards in the NFL, with only total 1,621 yards on the ground.
 Buffalo's 268 points scored was 23rd of the league's 28 teams.

 Offseason

 NFL draft

 Three of Buffalo's first four picks made at least one Pro Bowl: wide receiver Jerry Butler, nose tackle Fred Smerlas, and linebacker Jim Haslett.
 Haslett was named 1979 AP Rookie of the Year.
 Smerlas made five Pro Bowls in 1980, 1981, 1982, 1983 and 1988.

 Defensive end Ken Johnson, center Jon Borchardt, and defensive backs Jeff Nixon and Rod Kush all played for the Bills for six years from 1979 to 1984.